AI-Ready Data: A Primer on What AI Agents Need to Excel

 AI-ready data is fully traceable: every transformation and dependency is recorded.

-If an AI agent makes a flawed decision, teams must be able to trace the result back to its original source, understand any transformations applied along the way, and reproduce the outcome for validation or debugging.
+If an AI agent makes a flawed decision, teams must be able to trace the result back to its original source, understand any transformations applied, and reproduce the outcome for debugging.
+Provenance is critical as well in ML pipelines and GenAI (knowing which documents were retrieved).

 4. Discoverability & access